 This plasma cutter also has automatic air regulation, so it automatically compensates for input pressure variation.
 This helps maintain constant recommended torch pressure, improving cutting and gouging quality.

-The 625 X-Treme is perfect for professionals across a range of industry, and weighing under 23lb, it’s easily portable.
-As an added bonus, it comes with a shoulder strap and a protective case you can transport it in.
+The 625 X-Treme is perfect for professionals across a range of industries, and weighing under 23lb, it’s easily portable.
+As an added bonus, it comes with a shoulder strap and a protective case you can transport it.

 Another convenient feature of this machine is the Wind Tunnel Technology and Fan-On-Demand.
 The Wind Tunnel Technology is an internal air flow that protects electrical components for improved reliability, while the fan cooling system operates only when necessary to help reduce dust and dirt being pulled into the cutter.